InstituteCurieClinicalBioinformatics/NanoCliD/README.md

 /!\ : if you do not have a GPU, you can run the test using CPU with the --cpu option.
 However, we want to remind you that adaptive sampling needs a GPU.
 You will be able to run the test part with a CPU but not the run part.

+The CPU expected results have been obtained using guppy 6.3.8+d9e0f64.
+The GPU expected results have been obtained using guppy 5.0.17+99baa5b27.
-If the comparison between run test outputs and expected outputs reports no differences, the installation is completed.
+The comparison between test run outputs and expected outputs could report differences if your guppy version differs from the reported ones.
+If the test runs without error, the installation is completed.
 You can now use NanoCliD.

 # Run NanoCliD